 Reviewer: Barrie Jerram

-Celebrating his 50-year association with Wick Theatre Company, Ray Hopper has chosen to direct The Happiest Days of Your Life, as it was his first play with them.
-The choice ha provided him with a lot of nostalgia and a whiff of it will reach members of the audience old enough to recall the far off days of 1945, the setting for the play.
+CELEBRATING his 50-year association with Wick Theatre Company, Ray Hopper has chosen to direct the play as it was his first play with them.
+The choice has provided him with a lot of nostalgia and a whiff of it will reach those members of the audience old enough to recall the far off days of 1945, the setting for the play.
 Memories of ration books, evacuation and of life slowly returning to normal following the end of the war are evoked.

 Judith Berrill and Diane Robinson go to the top of the class for acting honours.
 Each gives delightful performances as the battleaxe headmistress and gawky games mistress respectively.
 As the dithering headmaster, David Goodger provides a lot of comedy but lacks subtlety.
 Usually this actor has a fine comic touch but here his performance is over-animated.